nicktantk/tp/docs/DeveloperGuide.md

 1. Test case: `find name alice bob`<br>
    Expected: Lists all clients whose names contain "alice" or "bob" (case-insensitive).
 Number of matches shown.<br>
+   Note: Does not support partial matching (e.g. client named "bobby" will not be matched)

 **Finding clients by status**